pbougie/mac-dev-env/source/index.html.markdown

 priority: 1.0
 ---

-A detailed guide with instructions to compile various software packages to build a web development environment in [macOS 10.13 High Sierra](https://en.wikipedia.org/wiki/MacOS_High_Sierra).
+A detailed guide with instructions to compile various software packages to build a web development environment in [macOS 10.14 Mojave](https://en.wikipedia.org/wiki/MacOS_Mojave).
 Start with the **Getting Started** section, then proceed with installing your desired packages.
 Some packages need to be installed in a certain order to satisfy dependencies.
 Each package lists its dependencies at the top of its respective page.
 Archives for previous versions of macOS can be found at the end of this page.

 ---